Providence Post Divorce Modification Lawyer

 Rhode Island Child Support; When Is a Change Necessary?

 When you are required to pay monthly support for your children or are entitled to receive support, even small changes can make a difference.
-If you have lost your job, if your hours have been cut, or if you have increased financial obligations for other children, your monthly child support obligation can be overly burdensome.
+If you have lost your job, if your hours have been cut, or if you have increased financial obligations for other children, your monthly child support obligation can become overly burdensome.
 Conversely, if day care expenses have increased, health care expenses have skyrocketed, or other financial needs of your child have increased, an augmented child support arrangement may be necessary.

 Child Support Orders Are Effective Until Modified by the Court